breidbart/kinsa-environment/readme.md

     (host) $ bash bootstrap.sh

+---

 **WARNING**

-Right now things fail in two cookbooks: Git and Python.
+Currently, installation will fail when attempting to install Git and Python.

-Open the `metadata.rb` file in each of those cookbooks and remove or comment out the `depends` lines.
-For some reason the Chef / Ubuntu combo (not sure which piece) used here thinks it needs things like `dmg` and `yum` which it doesn't since those are specific to other operating systems.
-Without removing those lines a failure will happen when you try to provision the VM.
+Open the `metadata.rb` file in each of those cookbooks and remove or comment out the dependencies except for `build_essential` which is the only requirement for the Debian/Ubuntu operating system.
+The others maybe should be listed as `recommends` or there may be some other issue at hand.
+Not sure at this time.

+---

 Startup Vagrant and provision the Virtual Machine.